slbailey/Retrovue/docs/components/program-director.md

 ChannelManager and ProgramDirector must only depend on the public surface exposed by retrovue.runtime.producer (and by producer/base.py).
 They are not allowed to import or manipulate internal details of specific producer implementations.
 ChannelManager can construct/select a Producer and tell it what to play, but it cannot reach into that Producer's internals (for example, it cannot manage ffmpeg subprocesses directly).

+## Broadcast Day Behavior

+RetroVue uses a broadcast day model that runs from 06:00 → 06:00 local channel time instead of midnight → midnight.
+Program Director coordinates channels but does NOT redefine broadcast day logic.

+### Key Principles

+**ProgramDirector coordinates channels, but does NOT redefine broadcast day logic.**

+**ProgramDirector can ask ScheduleService for the current broadcast day or what's rolling over, but it does not slice content or reschedule content at day boundaries.**

+**Emergency / override logic should respect in-progress longform content (e.g. a movie spanning 05:00–07:00) unless an emergency explicitly overrides normal playout.**

+**Goal: ProgramDirector should treat broadcast day mostly as a reporting/scheduling grouping, not as a playout cut point.**

+### Rollover Handling

+When coordinating channels during broadcast day rollover:

+1. **Respect Ongoing Content** - Never interrupt programs that span the 06:00 boundary
+2. **Coordinate with ScheduleService** - Ask for broadcast day information and rollover status
+3. **Maintain Continuous Operation** - Ensure seamless playback across rollover
+4. **Emergency Override Considerations** - Emergency mode should respect ongoing longform content unless explicitly overriding

+### Implementation Notes

+- ProgramDirector relies on ScheduleService for broadcast day logic
+- MasterClock provides consistent time references across rollover
+- ChannelManager handles actual playback continuity
+- AsRunLogger may split continuous assets across broadcast days for reporting

 ## Summary

 The Program Director is RetroVue's runtime and playback coordination system.
 It: